SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 ### Constants for BDEF Derived Type Components

 Several BDEF derived types contain `%` components, which have a specific type and represent flags.
-The mentioned `%control` structure of type `ABP_BEHV_FLAG` is such a component.
+The mentioned `%control` structure, whose components are of type `ABP_BEHV_FLAG`, is such a component.
 When assigning values to these components, ensure you use appropriate values.
 The `IF_ABAP_BEHV` interface provides a range of structured constants for this purpose.
 Although these constants are technically identical, it is recommended that you use them in the right context.

 | Type    | Structured Constant | Details |
 | -------- | ------- | ------- |